Population Of Ho Chi Minh City Vietnam

 Historical Population Trends

 The demographic history of Ho Chi Minh City reveals a consistent pattern of growth, punctuated by periods of significant acceleration.
-During the French colonial era, Saigon experienced a steady influx of migrants from other parts of Indochina and France, transforming it into a major administrative and commercial center.
+In practice, during the French colonial era, Saigon experienced a steady influx of migrants from other parts of Indochina and France, transforming it into a major administrative and commercial center.
 After the partition of Vietnam in 1954, the city became the capital of South Vietnam, further fueling population growth as refugees and migrants sought opportunities and safety.

 Following the reunification of Vietnam in 1975, Ho Chi Minh City continued to grow, albeit at a slower pace initially due to government policies aimed at relocating people to rural areas.
-However, the Doi Moi economic reforms of the late 1980s triggered a new wave of urbanization and migration, transforming Ho Chi Minh City into the economic engine of Vietnam.
+That said, the Doi Moi economic reforms of the late 1980s triggered a new wave of urbanization and migration, transforming Ho Chi Minh City into the economic engine of Vietnam.
 This period witnessed a dramatic increase in the city's population, placing significant strain on its infrastructure and resources.

 Key Drivers of Population Growth